FelixNierman/Manual-HUB-lichten/README.md

 ![image](https://github.com/user-attachments/assets/15ad2f9c-e36a-4e58-91b9-c657e54123ba)

 <p>Step 2.
-Upload the code by pressing the arrow in the top right (like Step 7 from Chapter 1).
-And open the Serial Monitor (highlighted red in the top right) when it is done uploading.
+First, upload the code by pressing the arrow in the top left (like Step 7 from Chapter 1).
+Secondly, open the Serial Monitor (highlighted red in the top right) when it is done uploading.
 Look at the output it gives (in the yellow highlighted box)</p>

 ![Frame 10](https://github.com/user-attachments/assets/194f90ed-9d8c-4206-83ed-72aa3ac256d4)